 Whenever you start to work on your writing assignment, you remember the structure.
 All guidelines about academic papers writing stress the importance of the essay structure.
-It is not rare for students to get lower grades for their academic papers with the professors’ remarks about “weak structures.”
+It is not rare for students to get lower grades for their college papers with the professors’ remarks about “weak structures.”
 It is a pretty serious thing.
 The next question is how to secure yourself from this failure and how to make sure that your writing piece’s structure is vital.

 Why Is It So Important to Develop the Structure of an Essay?

 First of all, let’s clarify what the structure of an essay is.
 One the one hand, it is a well-known “three-part” structure of the Introduction, the Body, and the Conclusion.
 Any paper you compose in college, except for creative writing, must include these parts and obey each one’s academic requirements.

 On the other hand, the concept of an essay structure is broader.
 It is the totality of all components of your writing and their order.